thethirdone-g/withlathan/README.md

 # Design Documentation : *withLathan*

-### Welcome to Lathan's online studio.
+## Welcome to Lathan's online studio

-Through this Github repository, users will be able to see the complete design and architecture of this company's online visual experience.
+Through this Github repository, you will get an inside look of Lathan's design process and the architecture for their company's online visual experience.

-User Research :
+### User Research

 In order to create the **perfect** experience for our users, research has to be conducted.